mcyemmy/YemisArcade/Info.md

 - Bash shell explained - http://www.tldp.org/LDP/Bash-Beginners-Guide/html/

 //
 - For whoever exalts himself will be humbled, and he who humbles himself will be exalted.
 Luke 14:11
+- But He gives more grace.
+Therefore He says: “God resists the proud, But gives grace to the humble".
+James 4:6
 - But I discipline my body and bring it into subjection, so when I have preached to others, I myself may not become disqualified.
 1 Corinthians 9:27
 - The thief does not come except to steal, to kill, and to destroy.
 I have come that they may have life, and that they may have it more abundantly.
 John 10:10
 - For you know the grace of our Lord Jesus Christ, that though He was rich, yet for your sakes He became poor, that you through His poverty might become rich.
 2 Corinthians 8:9